shashank1027/shashank1027/README.md

 # 👋 Hi, I'm Shashank Reddy Lankala

-I'm a ** ML Engineer** passionate about solving real-world problems through data and intelligent systems.
-With experience across the data science lifecycle—from data collection to model deployment—I build robust, scalable, and insightful solutions using modern tools and cloud platforms.
+I'm passionate about solving real-world problems through data and intelligent systems.
+With experience across the data science lifecycle—from data collection to model deployment,I build robust, scalable, and insightful solutions using modern tools and cloud platforms.

 ---